heryvandoro/infinite-scroll-ajax/README.md

-# infinite-scroll-ajax
-Simple implementation of infinite scroll with JQUERY AJAX
+# Simple implementation of infinite scroll with JQUERY AJAX

+Build with PHP + Jquery AJAX.

+Inspirated from my previous training session.
+Credit to all rights reserved.